-Most people with plaque in their carotid artery can be treated with medications and lifestyle changes alone.
-However, people with more severe blockages are at a higher risk for having a stroke and should be evaluated to see if they need more aggressive treatment.
+Most people who have plaque in a carotid artery can be treated with medications and lifestyle changes alone.
+However, those who have more severe blockages have a higher risk of stroke and should be evaluated to see if they may benefit from surgical treatment.

-At NYU Langone, our doctors treat most people with severe carotid artery disease with surgery to remove blockages.
-This includes people with blockages of 80 percent or more of the width of the artery, whether or not they have symptoms.
-People with smaller blockages—50 percent or more—who have had a ministroke or stroke also typically have surgery to remove the blockage.
+At NYU Langone, most people with severe blockages in the carotid arteries are treated with carotid endarterectomy, also known as open surgery.
+This includes people who have blockages of 80 percent or more of the width of the artery, whether or not they have symptoms.
+People who have smaller blockages of 50 percent or more who have experienced a ministroke or stroke are also candidates for this procedure.

 The surgery takes about two hours and typically requires an overnight stay in the hospital.
-Normal activities can typically resume within several weeks.
+You can typically resume normal activities within several weeks.

-During carotid angioplasty, also called balloon angioplasty, the doctor makes a tiny incision in the groin to access the femoral artery.
-He or she then advances a long hollow tube called a catheter to the blockage in a carotid artery in the neck.
-A filter is used past the area of the blockage to prevent any pieces of plaque from breaking off and traveling to the brain during the procedure.
+During carotid angioplasty, also called balloon angioplasty, the doctor introduces a needle in the groin to access the femoral artery.
+Using X-ray guidance, he or she then advances a long hollow tube called a catheter to the blockage in a carotid artery in the neck.
+A filter is used to prevent any pieces of plaque from breaking off and traveling to the brain during the procedure.

-A tiny balloon at the end of the catheter is inflated, pushing plaque to the sides of the arterial walls.
+A tiny balloon at the end of the catheter is inflated, pushing plaque to the sides of the artery walls.
 Next, the surgeon inserts a small metallic mesh tube called a stent into the artery, which opens it.
-This stent prevents the carotid artery from renarrowing.
+This stent prevents the carotid artery from narrowing again.

 The surgeon removes the balloon, the filter, and the catheter but leaves the stent in place permanently.
 The procedure, performed with general anesthesia, lasts 90 to 120 minutes and typically requires a one-night stay in the hospital.
 You can likely resume everyday activities within two days.